-3.11 TRAINING

-We will ensure that all colleagues dealing with anti-social behaviour are regularly trained and are able to respond to reported incidents effectively and in accordance with the Landlords procedures.
+- 3.28 We will ensure that all colleagues dealing with anti-social behaviour are regularly trained and are able to respond to reported incidents effectively and in accordance with the Landlords procedures. - 3.29 We will ensure regular training and updates around disability, mental health issues and the impact of alcohol and drug abuse as they all have a strong part to play in anti-social behaviour.